omarsaifuddin/birthdayboy/README.md

 - Separate databases are used for development, testing, and production environments
 - Testing can be done with Python's testing framework

-## Security and Privacy
+## Privacy

-- Users are warned when sharing personal information
 - Birth year and age sharing are opt-in only
-- User data is stored securely in a PostgreSQL database
+- User data is stored in a PostgreSQL database

 ## License